Framing is one of the important composition technique used in photography. In this week’s session, let’s explore more on framing our pictures.

 Check the following examples and the corresponding captions to understand the concept of framing.

-More examples on classic framing applied.
+More examples of classic framing applied.
 Basically available architectural elements used to frame the subject.

 Interesting?
-Yes they are.
-Always remember… ultimate goal is to bring the subject to focus.
+Yes, they are.
+Always remember… the ultimate goal is to bring the subject to focus.

 Liked this session?
 Make sure to check out my earlier sessions here.

 Now lets frame some shots!
 Have a question? post it below.